Scooter Saga, Part IV

 • USB socket for phone charging

-• Yamaha Auger—with a design out of a science fiction movie, but with Chinese-language software that relies on a smartphone connection
+• Yamaha Auger—with a design from a science fiction movie, but with a Chinese-language interface that relies on a smartphone connection

-• SYM MMBCU (“MaMBa Crossover Unique”)—a scooter optimized for longer journeys, and which I chose to buy despite its name:
+• SYM MMBCU (“MaMBa Crossover Unique”)—a scooter optimized for longer journeys, this is the one I chose to buy:

 Marketing image of two people riding an SYM MMBCU scooter on a mountain highway.